postsharp/PostSharp.Engineering/doc/dockerbuild.md

 - Git identity must come from `GIT_USER_NAME` / `GIT_USER_EMAIL` (the script errors if they are missing);
   secrets come from the host environment rather than the developer key vault.
-- `process` isolation is selected automatically on Windows Server (faster, no per-container VM).
+- `process` isolation is selected automatically on Windows Server (faster, no per-container VM), so `-Memory` and `-Cpus` have no effect there.
+Linux agents always get both.
 - The build agent path and LFS `system/git` parent repo are mounted when present.
 - Dynamic CPU allocation (`-Cpus dynamic`) lets several agent containers share the host's cores and rebalances as containers start and exit.